 On this page

-If you've found this chapter—Culturing Pluripotent Stem Cells—useful, you may be interested in getting your own copy of the entire PSC Handbook in convenient PDF format.
+IIf you’ve found this chapter – Culture – useful, you may be interested in getting your own copy of the entire PSC Resource handbook in either convenient PDF format or print.

-Feeder-dependent cultures systems generally support pluripotency and cell health using a DMEM-based medium that is supplemented with basic Fibroblast Growth Factor (bFGF) and serum or KnockOut Serum Replacement (KSR), a defined serum-free alternative that is specifically optimized for PSC culture1.
-As the name implies, feeder-dependent cultures rely on feeder cells to provide many other proteins, most often growth factors and extracellular matrix proteins that are necessary for PSCs to grow in culture.
+Feeder-dependent culture systems generally support pluripotency and cell health using a DMEM-based medium that is supplemented with basic fibroblast growth factor (bFGF), and serum or more commonly, KnockOut Serum Replacement, a more defined and more reliable serum-free alternative that is specifically optimized for PSC culture.
+As the name implies, feeder-dependent cultures rely on feeder cells to provide many other proteins, most often growth factors and extracellular matrix proteins, that are necessary for PSCs to grow in culture.
 With the abundance of components to support PSC growth, feeder-dependent culture systems are considered rich and robust and are still widely used years after feeder-free systems have been introduced.

-Figure 1.2.
-Phase- contrast image of H9 hESCs grown on inactivated MEFs.
+Figure 2.1.
+Phase-contrast image of H9 hESCs grown on inactivated MEFs.
 Cells were grown on gelatin-coated plates using medium containing KnockOut Serum Replacement.
-The ESC colony consists of compact cells, exhibits a well-defined border, and is surrounded by inactivated MEFs with spindle-shaped cell morphology (10x magnification).
+The ESC colony consists of compact cells, exhibits a well-defined border, and is surrounded by inactivated MEFs with spindle-like morphology (10x magnification).

-- It is possible to skip changing the medium for one day if the cells are double-fed the day before, however, this practice should be limited to minimize the stress on cells and consequently the risk of accumulating karyotypic abnormalities.
+- It is possible to skip changing the media for one day if the cells are double-fed the day before.
+However, this practice should be limited to minimize the stress on cells and to consequently minimize the risk of accumulating karyotypic abnormalities.

 - For cultures that are exhibiting high levels of differentiation, it can be possible to save the line by manually picking the undifferentiated colonies and transferring them to a fresh plate of MEFs.